cseAtIITK/admissions-website/src/faq.md

 In general, you should apply in December *only if* you can/are willing to join IIT Kanpur in the winter semester, i.e. the semester that starts immediately in January.
-However, if you are a final year B.Tech student from one of the CFTIs and want to apply to us via the [Direct admission][direct-phd] scheme then consider applying in the month of December itself *even though* you can join only in the subsequent summer.
+However, if you are a final year B.Tech student from one of the [CFTI]s and want to apply to us via the [Direct admission][direct-phd] scheme then consider applying in the month of December itself *even though* you can join only in the subsequent summer.